 Popcorn is a movie night classic, but oh, the fat!
 It’s one thing to splurge at the theater, but at home, it can be healthier (and tastier) to opt for natural popcorn seasoned with herbs, spices and other sprinkle-ables.
 In fact, you can even have sweet popcorn treats with fewer calories than most movie popcorn.

 As you might guess, you have to start with natural popcorn.
 You can, of course, use natural microwave popcorn and spritz it with a little cooking spray or low-fat butter spray before adding the toppings, but the stovetop method is actually a lot more efficient because it ensures the oil (which you need to hold the toppings on) and toppings are disbursed evenly throughout your popcorn.
-And despite what easy-popcorn manufacturers would have you believe, it's ridiculously easy to make.
+And despite what easy-popcorn manufacturers would have you believe, DIY popcorn seasoning is ridiculously easy to make.